Fall, Spring, Calendar Year

 • CDC (Centers for Disease Control): South Africa: http://wwwnc.cdc.gov/travel/destinations/south-africa.htm

-All UI students will attend a general TIPS orientation for students studying abroad.
+All UI students will be sent an ICON course with general study abroad tips.
 Additional individualized meetings will address UKZN-specific topics, as well as billing and credit procedures.

 1111 University Capitol Centre